Techtonica/curriculum/javascript/first-js-oop-project.md

         </head>
       ```

-- The following code is the syntax to iterate through an array.
+- The following code is the syntax to iterate through an array of objects.
   ```javascript
      var obj =
      [